What is Home Automation?

 Using Somfy & Samsung SmartThings Together

-Somfy Blinds can be integrated with Samsung SmartThings easily by getting a ZRTSI RTS to Z-wave bridge.
+Somfy motorized shades can be integrated with Samsung SmartThings easily by getting a ZRTSI RTS to Z-wave bridge.
 By using this bridge, you can connect your Somfy RTS motors and turn them into a Z-wave signal that can be controlled by your hub.
 You would connect your shades to the Z-wave bridge, then connect the Z-wave bridge to your SmartThings.
 Then you simply send commands to the bridge using SmartThings which then operates your shades.
 This integration allows you to control your shades using your smartphone, with scheduled automations, or even using Google Home or Amazon Alexa.

 Somfy also makes motors with built-in Z-wave capability.
 For those z-wave motors, they can communicate and link directly to your SmartThings hub without the need of any additional accessories or bridges.
 So first check to see if you have the Z-wave motors, and if not then you’ll need to get the ZRTSI bridge.